magepages/mpdocs/docs/customer-approval/index.md

 ![Imgur](https://i.imgur.com/OnFGBBu.png)

-#### 2.2 Approval with customers who have registered an account are in the status of Pending or Not Approval, you can use POST method.
+#### 2.2 Approve with customers who have registered an account are in the status of Pending or Not Approval, you can use POST method.

 - `Note`: At the **Body** part, fill in the email you want to approve.
 As for the **Header** section, fill the same as above with the GET method.